February Program at the Kabukiza Theatre||KABUKI WEB

 STORY :

 This play is what is called 'Shibai Mae'.
-The stage is made to resemble the area in front of the Nakamuraza Theatre in the Edo Period and the principal actors of the troupe gather here to celebrate Nakamura Tsurumatsu who changes his name to Nakamura Maizuru I.
+The stage is made to resemble the area in front of the Nakamuraza Theatre in the Edo Period and the principal actors of the troupe gather here.

 TSUMORU KOI YUKI NO SEKI NO TO